RichardGomesDeAraujo/PySpark/README.md

 # Use a specific Database
 spark.sql("USE DBSANDBOX")

-# Create a Table in this Database
+# Create a table in this Database
 spark.sql("""
 CREATE TABLE IF NOT EXISTS TbProdutos
 USING DELTA